parkerdan/catpants/README.md

 # Catpants

 Password strength calculator on key up...with a cat emoji if your password is good enough.
 Everyone needs a strength calculator, everyone loves emoji's.
 Win win here!
-No longer relies on jQuery, vanilla javascript meow 😻!
+Vanilla javascript meow 😻!

-I believe both versions are in good working order if you follow the instructions laid out below.
-If you encounter any errors, please notify me but be certain your usage is in accordance with the documentaion below.

 ## Installation